-40.8.
-Prior period error - General expenses:
+38.10.
+Prior period error - Payables from exchange transactions:

-During the period under review it was noted that in the prior year commission paid to third party vendors was incorrectly classified as consulting and professional fees.
-A reclassification adjustment was made and the comparative statements for 2017/18 financial year have been restated.
-The effect of the restatement is summarised below:
+During the period under review it was noted that expenditure relating to the 2018/19 and 2017/18 financial years was incorrectly recorded during the 2019/20 financial year.
+The comparative statements for 2018/19 financial year have been restated.
+The effect of the correction of the error(s) is summarised below: